Andy Muridzo: Real Name, Age, Children, Relationships, Education, Career, Discography, Videos, Arrest, Bev Sibanda Relationship - Pindula, Local Knowledge

 Termination of MTM contract

 The contract between Andy Muridzo and Jah Prayzah’s Military Touch Movement was officially terminated in March of 2018.
-A letter from Keen Mushapaidze said:
+A letter from an MTM official one Keen Mushapaidze said:

 We acknowledge receiving your email dated March 5, 2018, wherein you stated your intention to leave MTM and that you were terminating your contract with immediate effect.
 We would like to inform you that we have considered your request and hereby consent to the termination of your contract with MTM